IepIweidieng/TJAPlayer3/tja.md

 * Missing, inaccurate, or even incorrect information is possible, even if such information is not marked with *(?)*, especially about less known software behaviors, due to insufficient or misunderstood references.
 If it is the case, please do not hesitate to [edit this article](https://github.com/IepIweidieng/TJAPlayer3/edit/gh-pages/tja.md) to fix it.
 * The terminologies introduced in this article are not finalized and might be subject to changes.

-Also see [TODO](#TODO) for known issues and planned changes of this article.
+Also see [TODO](#todo) for known issues and planned changes of this article.

-This article also contains tentative proposals by the main maintainer ([@IepIweidieng](https://github.com/IepIweidieng)) of this article.
-These proposals are explicitly expressed to be *Proposal*s and are subject to changes.
+This article also contains unimplemented proposals, including tentative proposals by the main maintainer of this article and known proposals by simulator developers.
+These proposals are explicitly expressed to be *Proposal*s and may be subject to changes.

 See [Terminologies](#terminologies) for the explanation and conventions of some terminologies used in this article.